PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 12:15:02
+Last updated: 2024-04-08 12:15:35
-Random Quote: But every now and then it’s good to question those who question things. - Noah
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar